stiliajohny/stiliajohny.github.io/content/posts/wales-tracer-9-gt/index.en.md

 The first stop was the Chainbridge in Llantysilio, where the A5 meets B5103.
 A great bridge nearby the Horseshoe Falls.
 An excellent destination if you like river kayaking.
 After a quick stop, a couple of pictures, and some rain and cold.
 We headed towards the Horseshoe Pass viewpoint. <br>

 As we got closer to the viewpoint, the fog became thicker and thicker.
 There was also some rain, but very thin, just enough to fall through the dense fog.
 Riding in these conditions was unsafe; I turned the indicators on and rode slower than usual.
 After ten minutes in this fog, I couldn't see in front of me for 100 yards.
 We had to stop.
 We were cold but not wet; the rainproofs kept the water out.
 There was a good investment if you ask me.
-Not the prettiest to wear, but it is the dryest of all other options.
+Not the prettiest to wear, but it is the dryest of all other options. <br>

-## Day 3
+As the fog cleared, we started cruising down towards our next stop.

-- Start: 10:00
+Somewhere that we would have a worm tea and something to eat.
-- End:
+We made a stop at the [Rhug Estate](https://rhug.co.uk/).
+A lovely Organic Farm and Cafe.
-- Miles:
+Our gloves were soaking wet, and we were a bit cold.
+The time was about noon, and we were both a bit hungry.
+We had a nice cup of tea and a nice sandwich.
+We were both feeling better. <br>

-- Fuel:
+We then continue our journey with the next stop bringing us next to a magnificent lake, the []Lake Mair](https://en.wikipedia.org/wiki/Llyn_Mair).
+A beautiful lake with a nice view.
+We stopped for a couple of pictures and a quick break. <br>

-### The story
+Then we headed to our final two hours ride towards our AirBNB for the night.
+We were both tired and hungry.
+We had a nice dinner from the local Hotel and a couple of beers and headed to sleep early. <br>

-## Day 4
+## Day 3 - 30 Oct 2022

-- Start: 10:00
+- Start: 08:17 BST
-- End:
+- End: 18:13 BST
-- Miles:
+- Miles: 154
-- Fuel:
+- Fuel: #TODO calculate the cost

 ### The story